ramosmicael/VidyoConnector-cordova/README.md

     </array>
  </dict>
  ```
- remplace "com.example.VidyoConnector" by your Application ID
+ replace "com.example.VidyoConnector" by your Application ID

  Now you can build the project